lohithabhethalam/OlympicHistory-Mapreduce/README.md

 ## Big Data Questions
 one question per developer. list one question for each responsible party (make sure you can answer the question using MapReduce)
 - For each year, I'll calculate the count of male people who participated in Olympic games.
 (Lohitha Bhethalam)
+- Poojitha Singam
+  For each country, Find the total number of participants

 ## Big data solutions
 one solution per developer.
 - Lohitha Bhethalam